economic-modeling-master/gams-blog/README.md

 Even if this setup does not require the students to learn how to use Git, it has the benefit of familiarizing them with modern development tools: GitHub, Markdown, Continuous Integration, and even development in the cloud; all skills that can be useful for modelers in and out of academia.

 Another benefit of this approach is that it can be scaled up.
 Running the class with a hundred students would not be more difficult.
 It is possible to share the teacher access to GitHub Classroom with TAs that would take care of part of the load.

+In conclusion, by using modern tools, you can transform the way you teach GAMS modeling and make grading more efficient and partly automated.